Reflects in Water

 Leah Decter with Peace Alliance Winnipeg

-Location: Waterfront Drive Active Transportation Path & Stephen Juba Park
+Location: Waterfront Drive Active Transportation Path near the Aquaduct Monument & Stephen Juba Park

 Medium: Water, Stencils, Text, Participatory Performance

-Matched through the WITH ART community public art program, artist Leah Decter and Peace Alliance Winnipeg sought to bring attention to water rights and the disparity of water access in municipal centers and First Nations in Canada through the development of an art project.
-In particular, they focused on Shoal Lake 40 First Nation’s struggles resulting from Winnipeg’s use of Shoal Lake water.
+Matched through the WITH ART community public art program, artist Leah Decter and Peace Alliance Winnipeg sought to raise awarenes about First Nations water rights and the disparity of water access in municipal centers and First Nations in Canada through the development of an art project.
+In particular, they focused on the conditions in, and activism of Shoal Lake 40 First Nation.

 The working group endeavoured to proceed in an equitable and respectful manner.
 They visited Shoal Lake 40 First Nation and had conversations with community members about their concerns and hopes for the future of the water and the community.
 These conversations were then distilled into a set of statements and made into large scale stencils and banners.
 Unpotable water was gathered directly from Shoal Lake with permission from the First Nation to speak to the use and procurement of resources from First Nations.
 The art-action was presented in conjunction with the 13 Fires Water Fire conversation, a slate of speakers including Shoal Lake 40 FN members, who discussed water issues from various perspectives and actions that can be taken.
 To guide the use of the water and day of action, Elder Mae Louise Campbell was invited to open the day with a teaching and a water blessing.